SaiAdithya3/hirequotient-assignment/README.md

 *API Documentation*: https://documenter.getpostman.com/view/19271450/2sA3JNaL7H

+( in the frontend deployment, socket doesn't work due to few security reasons by render.com deployment service.
+If you want to access the real time application, please clone the repository and run in your machine locally.)

 # Chat Application

 Welcome to the Chat Application!
 This application allows users to chat with each other in real-time.